 This was the last stop on our afternoon of eating and learning, and although most of us felt we had eaten enough to hold us over until breakfast the next day, the time-old saying held true—there’s always room for dessert.

-From classic favorites like oven-fired pizza and spicy tacos to those dishes that push just shy of the comfort zone — pig head amuse or “gamey” hotdogs — Savor Food Walking Tours dished up the good, the weird, the tried-and-true and the something-news.
+From classic favorites like oven-fired pizza and spicy tacos to those dishes that push just shy of the comfort zone — pig head amuse or “gamey” hotdogs — Delicious Denver Food Tours dished up the good, the weird, the tried-and-true and the something-news.
 If you are looking for that next culinary adventure be sure to check them out.
 We recommend coming with an empty stomach, an open mind and a large appetite.

 And if drinking is more of your plan this summer, be sure to check out their cocktail tours as well — five tastings, two hours, and an insider view of some of the city’s best bars.